Covering of spheres by spherical caps and worst-case error for equal weight cubature in Sobolev spaces: Introduction

 For a finite set $X_{N} = \{\PT{x}_1, \PT{x}_2,\ldots, \PT{x}_N\} \subset \sph{d}$ \emph{the covering radius} (or mesh norm, or fill radius) is defined by

 Thus the covering radius is the geodesic radius of the largest hole in the mesh formed by the point set $X_N$.
-Equally, it is the minimal radius of equal-sized spherical caps centered at the points of $X_N$ that cover $\sph{d}$.

-There is a trivial lower bound on $\COV(X_N)$, arising from the fact that a spherical cap of geodesic radius $\COV(X_N)$ has a surface measure of exact order $[\COV(X_N)]^d$: it follows that there exists $c_d>0$ such that
+Equivalently, it is the minimal radius of equal-sized spherical caps centered at the points of $X_N$ that cover $\sph{d}$.
+There is a trivial lower bound on $\COV(X_N)$ arising from the fact that a spherical cap of geodesic radius $\COV(X_N)$ has a surface measure of exact order $[\COV(X_N)]^d$: it follows that there exists $c_d>0$ such that

-We will therefore say that a sequence of point sets $X_N$ on $\sph{d}$ has the \emph{optimal covering property} if
+We will therefore say that a sequence $(X_N)$ of point sets on $\sph{d}$ has the \emph{optimal covering property} if